 Another way to find out if the pan is induction ready is to check the cookware's base for the words “induction suitable” or induction symbol.

 Below is an image of my Circulon nonstick saucepan with the words induction suitable on the bottom of the pan.

 If you have the box the pan came in, you can check to see if the induction symbol is printed on the packaging or in the manufacturer's instructions.

 Manufacturers sometimes describe the cookware as being “ferromagnetic.”
 This context means the base contains a magnetic metal, such as iron, making the cookware induction ready.

 Tip: Most induction cookware can also be used on gas and electric stoves.

 Clad vs. Disc-Bottom Cookware

-Now that you know what types of stainless steel cookware work on induction cooktops and how to test your cookware for induction compatibility, let’s look at stainless steel cookware construction.
-The two types of stainless steel cookware construction are clad and disc-bottom.
+Now that you know what types of stainless steel cookware work on induction cooktops and how to test your cookware for induction compatibility, let’s look at the two kinds of stainless steel cookware construction - clad and disc-bottom.

 In cooking terms, cladding is a manufacturing process where a thermally conductive material such as aluminum or copper is covered with a non-reactive material such as stainless steel.